 Keep one oven rack at the lowest position and place the other at the middle position and heat the oven to 350°.
 Place an empty baking pan on the bottom rack.
 Bring two cups of water to boil in a small saucepan.
 Pour the boiling water into the empty pan on the bottom rack and set the loaf onto the middle rack.
 Bake until an instant-read thermometer inserted at an angle from the short end just above the pan rim into the center of the loaf reads 195°, 40-50 minutes.
 Remove the bread from the pan, transfer to a wire rack and cool to room temperature.
 Slice and serve.

-I hope I never lose the ability to smile at the simplicity and be amazed by the complexity of a single loaf of bread.
+I hope I never lose the ability to smile at the simplicity and be amazed by the complexity of a single loaf of homemade bread.